onflow/wallet-extension-example/README.md

 ### Refreshing the extension

-If you make changes to the code, rebuild the extension with `npm run build` and then click the refresh icon in the Chrome extensions page.
+If you make changes to the code, rebuild the extension with `npm run dev` and then click the refresh icon in the Chrome extensions page.

 ---